 It can sometimes be impossible to keep a roaming cat home 24/7.
 Some felines are born with a natural wanderlust that just cannot be contained.

-It’s part of your responsibilities to keep them safe, though.
+It’s part of your responsibility to keep them safe, though.
 Learn what natural enemies to your cat live nearby, and take the appropriate action.
 Your pet will likely be fearless and adventurous, which is admirable – but could be their undoing.

 It’s important to help your cat strike a balance between being the hunter and the hunted.
 Attempting to restrict your cat from doing what comes naturally will leave them frustrated.
 Giving a feline too much freedom, however, could see them injured or contracting a severe illness.